Herodotus Machine: Herodotus' description

+Leonardo's machine

-Leonardo da Vinci is believed to have sketched a machine based on Herodotus' description.
+Leonardo da Vinci is believed to have sketched a machine based on Herodotus' description (in f.818v of the Codex Atlanticus and f.29r of the Madrid I Codex).
+Gabriele Niccolai describes Leonardo's machine as follows:

 Later depictions are premised upon da Vinci's sketches in the Codex Madrid.
 Visual depictions cannot authoritatively claim to represent Herodotus' machine.

-Since Herodotus provides more of a description of the components of the design rather than detailed form or usage, many ideas have been put forward and scale models built.